eclipse-cyclonedds/cyclonedds-python/docs/manual/intro.rst

     writer.write(message)

-Hurray, we have published are first message!
+Hurray, we have published our first message!
 However, it is hard to tell if that actually did anything, since we don't have anything set up that is listening.
 Let's make a second script that takes messages from DDS and prints them to the terminal:

 .. code-block:: python3
     :linenos: